grafo3a/flischeklowa/README.md

 - Maven, JUnit 5, tinylog;
 - Databases: H2 (in-memory).

+### Build & run procedure
+To build the app, you need Maven.

+To run the app, export the project as a WAR file then deploy the file on Tomcat [9] or any other application server supporting Java EE 8.
+You can also run the app through an IDE.

+### More tech info
 The entry point to the application is the root URL mapping "/" in the Servlet "ServletHoraireVols".

 When the app starts, an event (ServletContextEvent) is triggered in the listerner class "EcouteurAppli" (located in net.apasajb.flischeklowa.ecouteurs).
 The method "contextInitialized" is then executed.